 Additionally, you can socialize with your Dutch colleagues – though you will not always understand their jokes.

 However, when you, as a highly educated person, want to do work at your level in Dutch, you need level B2.
 To tell the truth, even that level will need extra professional or academic vocabulary.
 Life-long learning applies to every highly educated person, working on your language skills included.

 Citizenship, but which exam?
 Life with State Exam NT2 on level B2

 Citizenship, but which exam should you choose?
 Not many people know, but passing State exam NT2, full name State Exam NT2 Program II entails Dutch citizenship, including freedom of work, all social assistances, EU-citizen tuition fees and not losing your civil rights after having stayed 12 months outside the EU or 6 years in another EU country.

 Most importantly this exam on Level B2 offers you educational and career options, which are not included in the lower language level exams.

 With level B2, you can study in Dutch in higher professional education and Dutch universities.
 But, beware!
-In Dutch higher professional education and universities, many kinds of studies are in English and in those cases, the State exam NT2 program II is not needed .
-When you are not a native English speaker universities require a proof of your English, either the Toefl test or the IELTS language exam
+In Dutch higher professional education and universities, many kinds of studies are in English and in those cases, the State exam NT2 program II is not needed.
+When you are not a native English speaker universities require proof of your English, either the Toefl test or the IELTS language exam

-However, even if you study in English, speaking Dutch well will help you to socialize with the Dutch students, with 80% of the majority of university students.
+However, even if you study in English, speaking Dutch well will help you to socialize with the Dutch students, the majority of university students.
 Making Dutch friends may be the first step in your career!
 ‘Old boys networks’ are everywhere, in the Netherlands as well.
 Dutch friends may help you to find your way in Dutch society – whilst limiting yourself to friends of your own country or international friends, may add a lot to an interesting life, but less in your Dutch career.

 B2 level boosts your career